Last Updated on 4 months

 How do I recognize warning signs of tire wear and damage?

-Look for missing chunks from the tire more significant than a dime, exposed textile cords, sidewall lumps indicating broken lines, and unusual tread wear patterns.
+Look for missing chunks from the tire that are more significant than a dime, exposed textile cords, sidewall lumps indicating broken lines, and unusual tread wear patterns.
 Deeply worn treads, smooth areas, or exposed cables necessitate immediate tire replacement.

 How can I measure tread depth using a penny?